-The School of Continuing Education creates and delivers excellent student/consumer-sensitive programs through a wide variety of educational delivery systems.
+The School of Extended Learning creates and delivers excellent student/consumer-sensitive programs through a wide variety of educational delivery systems.
 These outreach programs in a cost effective manner enhance opportunities for economic, educational, and professional development for individuals seeking to continue their education.
 Recognizing the rapidly changing educational needs of a global/lifelong learning society, the unit extends the academic resources and services of the University beyond campus boundaries in an affordable manner and provides access to on- and off-campus higher education programs for the nontraditional students.
 We offer a nontraditional degree program for adult students, the Bachelor of Arts in General Studies Degree Program.
-Credit classes are offered at area centers, including Danville Area Community College, Richland Community College in Decatur, Lake Land College in Mattoon and Kluthe Center in Effingham, the EIU Center at Parkland College (2400 W. Bradley, Room X107, Champaign, IL) in Champaign/Urbana and Triton College (2000 5th Ave, Bldg.
-A, Room 105, River Grove, IL), and University Center at Lake County (1200 University Center Drive, Grayslake, IL).
+Credit classes are offered at area centers, including Danville Area Community College, Richland Community College in Decatur, Lake Land College in Mattoon, the EIU Center at Parkland College (2400 W. Bradley, Room A170, Champaign, IL) in Champaign/Urbana and Triton College (2000 5th Ave, Bldg.
+A, Room 105, River Grove, IL), Forest View Education Center (2121 S. Goebbert, Arlington Hts, IL) and University Center at Lake County (1200 University Center Drive, Grayslake, IL).
 We provide a large number of contract-credit classes to a wide variety of constituents, both of a credit and non-credit nature, throughout the state of Illinois.
 We are also greatly expanding our online class offerings.
-Any requests for information should be forwarded to the Office of Academic and Professional Development.
+Any requests for information should be forwarded to the Office of Academic Services and Operations.

 Students must meet the same criteria for admission to continuing education programs as is required for admission to on-campus programs.